Scille/parsec-cloud/docs/userguide/manage_organization.rst

 Change the profile
 ------------------

-If you need to change the profile of a user, go to ``Manage my organization`` in the upper-left corner.
+If you need to change the profile of a user, go to ``Users`` (in the sidebar) in the upper-left corner.
 Either select the user or right-click on them and select ``Change profile``.

 .. image:: screens/change_profile.png
     :align: center